14phin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts the number of directories and sub-directories in the current directory
+number of lines that contain the pattern "bin" in the file /etc/passwd